Everything You Need to Know About Chemical Pregnancies

 - Heavy bleeding with or without menstrual-like cramps

 The bleeding associated with a chemical pregnancy is typically like a period but can be heavier.
-It’s important to watch for signs of excessive bleeding like soaking through two pads per hour for two hours in a row.
+It’s important to watch for chemical pregnancy symptoms like excessive bleeding like soaking through two pads per hour for two hours in a row.
 Lightheadedness that makes it difficult to sit or stand without help is another reason to go to the nearest emergency department immediately.

-Another cause of chemical pregnancies is if the uterus or endometrial lining is not adequate to support the development of a pregnancy.
+One of the chemical pregnancy causes is if the uterus or endometrial lining is not adequate to support the development of a pregnancy.
 This can be due to things like:

 - Uterine fibroids